MateoRojas/kafka-101/README.md

 Process streams of events as they occur

 Replication:
+- Makes sure that you have a specific number of replicas for a record among the brokers
 - Fault Tolerance
 - Only available in the same kafka cluster, not for multiple clusters.